About Clay County

 - Manufacturing has expanded in recent decades, with industrial parks in Spencer housing food processing, metal fabrication, and agricultural equipment firms.

-Retail trade and healthcare are significant employment sectors in Spencer, which serves as a regional shopping and medical hub.
-The Clay County Fair, held annually at the Clay County Fairgrounds in Spencer, is one of the world's largest county fairs and generates substantial economic impact through tourism and agricultural commerce.
+Retail trade and healthcare are significant employment sectors in Spencer, which is a regional shopping and medical hub.
+Clay County Fair, held annually at Clay County Fairgrounds in Spencer, is one of the world's largest county fairs and generates substantial economic impact through tourism and agricultural commerce.
 The fair attracts over 300,000 visitors during its nine-day run each September.

 The unemployment rate in Clay County typically tracks slightly above the Iowa state average, ranging between 3.0% and 4.5% in recent years.
 Wind energy development has brought new revenue through wind farm installations in rural areas.
-The county benefits from its location along the U.S.
+Clay County benefits from its location along the U.S.

-Highway 71 corridor, which facilitates transportation and commerce.
+Highway 71 corridor, which handles transportation and commerce.
 Recent economic development initiatives include downtown Spencer revitalization, broadband expansion to rural areas, and workforce development programs through Northwest Iowa Community College.

 Transparency Score